-- Selection problem with using resid64 is fixed (issue 16065) - Fixed a memory leak in MSA parsers written in C. When dealing with large files, leak would cause a segmentation fault. - Fixed a memory leak in MSA parsers written in C. When dealing with large files, leak would cause a segmentation fault. - Fixed a reference counting problem in MSA parsers in C that would cause segmentation fault when reading files that uses the same label for multiple sequences. - Updated fetchPDBLigand() to use PDB for fetching XML files. - Revised handling of MSA file formats to avoid exceptions for unknown extensions.
+- Fixed a memory leak in MSA parsers written in C. When dealing with large files, leak would cause a segmentation fault. - Fixed a memory leak in MSA parsers written in C. When dealing with large files, leak would cause a segmentation fault. - Fixed a reference counting problem in MSA parsers in C that would cause segmentation fault when reading files that uses the same label for multiple sequences. - Updated fetchPDBLigand() to use PDB for fetching XML files. - Revised handling of MSA file formats to avoid exceptions for unknown extensions.

-5.6.5 1.4.5 (Sep 6, 2013)
+5.7.5 1.4.5 (Sep 6, 2013)

-- parsePDBHeader() function can parse space group information from header section specified as REMARK 290, e.g. parsePDBHeader('1mkp', 'space_group') or parsePDBHeader('1mkp')['space_group'] - heavy66 selection flag is defined as an alias for noh67.
+- parsePDBHeader() function can parse space group information from header section specified as REMARK 290, e.g. parsePDBHeader('1mkp', 'space\group') or parsePDBHeader('1mkp')['space\group'] - heavy selection flag is defined as an alias for noh. - matchChains() function can match non-hydrogen atoms using subset='heavy' keyword argument. - Added update\coords keyword argument to PCA.builCovariance(), so that average coordinates calculated internally can be stored in ensemble or trajectory objects used as input.